rimakogni/de-prep-steps/README.md

 ### REPL Exercises

-The exercises in Section `01_variables` are intended to be executed in the Python REPL.
+The exercises in Section `variables` are intended to be executed in the Python REPL.

 The Python _REPL_ (**R**ead **E**valuate **P**rint **L**oop) is a command line tool for running Python code interactively one instruction at a time.
 To start the REPL, just type